-We’ve worked with Spectrum Care to create easy-read online safety guides for people with an intellectual disability, and those who support them.
+We’ve worked with Spectrum Care to create plain language online safety guides for people with an intellectual disability, and those who support them.
 Here is advice on how to get help if something happens online that upsets you or makes you feel uncomfortable.

 Most of the time, the people you meet online will be nice and friendly.
 Sadly, you may sometimes come into contact with people who are not so nice.
 They may:

 - Wish you harm or encourage you to hurt yourself.

 - Try to make you do things you don’t want to do.